Red Line (Dubai Metro)

-The Red Line is one of the two lines on the Dubai Metro network in Dubai, United Arab Emirates.
-The Red Line runs from Rashidiya in the east to Jebel Ali in the west and travels parallel to Sheikh Zayed Road for most of its length.
+The Red Line is currently one of two lines of the Dubai Metro network in Dubai, United Arab Emirates.
+It runs from Centrepoint (formerly Rashidiya) in the east to Expo 2020 in the west and travels parallel to Sheikh Zayed Road for most of its length.

-There are two transfer stations with the Green Line at Union and BurJuman stations.
-Additionally, Jabal Ali is an interchange between the main Red Line and a branch to UAE Exchange.
-The Red Line has its main depot at Rashidiya and an auxiliary depot at UAE Exchange.
+There are two interchange stations with the Green Line: Union and BurJuman.
+Additionally, Jabal Ali is an interchange between the main Red Line (Route 2020) to Expo 2020 and the branch line to Life Pharmacy.
+The Red Line has its main depot near Centrepoint and an auxiliary depot at Life Pharmacy.

-Additionally, DMCC and Sobha Realty have connections to the Dubai Tram at Jumeirah Lake Towers and Dubai Marina respectively.
+Additionally, DMCC and Sobha Realty have connections to the Dubai Tram at Jumeirah Lake Towers and Dubai Marina stations respectively.

 History

 The first section was inaugurated on 9 September 2009 with ten stations opened.
-Construction was declared complete on 28 April 2010 with an additional 16 stations opened during 2010.
+Construction was declared complete on 28 April 2010 with an additional sixteen stations opened during 2010.

 In 2010, the Red Line carried a total of 38.888 million passengers with a daily average of about 149,000 people, according to the RTA Statistics Office.
 In 2013, the Red Line handled a total of over 88 million passengers and the daily average was about 243,000 people.

-Three additional stations were added between 2011-2013 making a total of 29 stations spanning 52.1 km.
-The line was the world's longest single metro line to use driverless trains, as recognized by Guinness World Records in 2011.
+Three additional stations were added between 2011 and 2013, making a total of twenty-nine stations spanning 52.1 km.
+The line is the world's longest single rapid transit line to use driverless trains, as recognized by Guinness World Records in 2011.